 - Low environmental humidity in the work area, resulting in static electricity.
 It is extremely dangerous to get an electric shock in an area where you are using flammable materials;

 - High viscosity of the resin which happens if you are using the conventional system to heat the resins in your daily tanks.
 (THIS IS A BIG MISTAKE – please, take the time to read the article on our blog dedicated to resin temperature control, where we explain in detail how the temperature plays a major role in the production of GRP pipes);

-- Low production speed due to the temperature of the raw material, which means higher cost/m of the produced GRP pipe.
+- Low production speed due to the temperature of the raw material, which means a higher cost/m of the produced GRP pipe.

 Now imagine that your GRP production plant is located in a country with a hot climate, where the temperatures are between 35 and 50° C.

-Obviously, the problems in the GRP production are completely different from the previous plant example.
-But despite that, you may get an increase in scrap during the production because of the following:
+Obviously, the problems in GRP production are completely different from the previous plant example.
+But despite that, you may get an increase in scrap during production because of the following:

 As you can see, the consequences are similar in both cases, but the causes and the remedies are completely different.

 To gain access to the complete article click on the link below.
 You will discover how you can effectively prevent or solve problems in your GRP production.
-You will also learn about the effective filament winding and as a result, you will ensure profit-making.
+You will also learn about effective filament winding and as a result, you will ensure profit-making.